Bereavement Authority of Ontario (BAO) facts, stats & news

-- The BAO educates Ontario consumers (families) on the bereavement sector (funeral, burial/cemetery, cremation and disposition).
+- The BAO educates Ontario consumers (families) on the bereavement sector (funeral, burial/cemetery, cremation and alternative disposition).

-- The BAO is managed by a CEO/Registrar, who carries out the powers and duties as set out in the FBCSA and its regulations.
+- The BAO is lead by a CEO/Registrar, who carries out the powers and duties as set out in the FBCSA and its regulations.

-- The BAO is wholly funded by licensee fees.
-Licensee fees include new registration dues and registration renewals.
+- The BAO is wholly funded by licensee fees (not tax dollars).
+Licensee fees include new registrations and registration renewals.